 The Changkeng-Fuwan gold and silver deposits occur within the Sanzhou basin, which is a triangular-shaped, Upper Paleozoic fault-bounded basin.
 Upper Paleozoic and Mesozoic sedimentary units are folded into an open syncline with a northeast-trending axis.
-A shallow dipping fault zone developed near the unconformity separating Lower Carboniferous limestone and Upper Triassic clastic sedimentary units hosts the gold and silver deposits at Changkeng and Fuwan.
+A shallow dipping fault zone, developed near the unconformity separating Lower Carboniferous limestone and Upper Triassic clastic sedimentary units hosts the gold and silver deposits at Changkeng and Fuwan.

 The Changkeng gold mineralization occurs as lenses of brecciated and silicified Triassic clastic rock.
 Barite, fluorite, carbonate and pyrite are associated with the mineralized zones.
 Two gold-bearing mineralized zones are exposed at surface and merge at depth and along strike to the northeast.
-Zone 1 has a strike length of 747 metres and ranges in width from 1 to 39.26 metres.
-Zone 2 has a strike length of 134 metres and ranges in width from 3.55 to 11.47 metres.
-The deposit is open to the east, south and down-dip from the outcropping mineralization and provides an opportunity to significantly increase the resources for the deposit.